 The Australian Institute of Criminology put the effectiveness and cost benefits of the Neighbourhood Justice Centre's community justice model under the microscope.

-The institutes's inquiries sought to establish a cost modelling framework for community justice and a review of the impact of the community justice approach on crime in the City of Yarra respectively.
+The Institutes's sought to establish a cost modelling framework for community justice, and a review of the impact of the NJC's community justice approach on crime in the City of Yarra.

 The AIC found:

 - 76.9% of NJC’s clients on CBOs successfully completed their orders, compared to the state average rate of 40.1%